GDWoody/Pixel-Controllers/bbb_all_diff/README.md

 # Modifications

+* 4 extra Differential RJ45 ports

 * The BBB 16v2 SMD Controller requires a 5v DC only!
 Connecting any other size power source will damage the board.

-* There are no power outputs for pixels, only pixel data and ground connections.

 * A RTC DS3231 AT24C32 can be connected to the board, either top mount or under mount.